 - Stir in the chocolate chips until evenly distributed.
 You may wish to reserve a few chocolate chips to poke into the top of each muffin.

 - Divide batter equally among the muffin cups, and bake for 20-22 minutes, or until an inserted toothpick comes out clean.
 They should be slightly firm to the touch and lightly golden in some places.
-Let the muffins cool for several minutes before removing them from the tin.
+Let the muffins cool completely before removing them from the tin.

 Video